HMS Royal George (1756): Surviving timbers and guns

 Recovered materials were used to make a variety of souvenirs.
 In the 1850s, timber from the ship was used to make the billiard table by J. Thurston & Co. for the North Wing of Burghley House.
 Wood salvaged from the Royal George was also used to make the coffin for the famous menagerie owner George Wombwell who died in 1850 and the covers of A Narrative of the loss of the Royal George, at Spithead, August, 1782; including Tracey's Attempt to raise her in 1783, also Col Pasley's Operations in Removing the Wreck, by Explosions of Gunpowder, in 1839–40 by Colonel Pasley.
+The Royal Engineers Museum in Gillingham, Kent, also holds in its collection mast fragments, rigging, ceramics and weaponry fragments.